MurhafSousli/ngx-highlightjs/README.md

 2. Head to [highlight.js download page](https://highlightjs.org/download/) and get your custom package bundle including only the languages you need.

+ > If you want to use HighlightJs from a CDN, then skip step 2 and 3, and just add the script in the document head.

 3. Create new folder in `src/assets/lib/hljs` and extract the downloaded zip file there.

 <a name="usage"/>